Kevinyang2/BDMR-Annotation/data/samples/README.md

 Each line is a JSON object describing a query/video pair.
 Fields can include `qid`, `vid`, `query`, `duration`, `relevant_windows`, `relevant_clip_ids`, `saliency_scores`, and `split`.
 Referenced videos are not included.

-This sample contains project-owned annotations rather than a copied QV-M2 release subset.
-No third-party dataset license is bundled with this sample.